jruels/ansible-best-practices/labs/setup-ansible/index.md

 Next, we'll add a new `ansible` user to each node.
 This user will be used for running `ansible` tasks.

-On the managed node run:
+On the Controller node run:
 ```
 sudo useradd ansible
 ```